ljjTYJR/PapersReading/Point_Set_Registration.md

   - Acceleration based on the BnBs search, the time complexity changes from  $1/\epsilon$ to $ log(1/\epsilon)$ —— where $\epsilon$ is the accuracy.

-- **Precision Range Image Registration Using a Robust Surface Interpenetration Measure and Enhanced Genetic Algorithms**
+- **Precision Range Image Registration Using a Robust Surface Interpenetration Measure and Enhanced Genetic Algorithms** :heavy_check_mark:

   > Silva, L., Bellon, O. R. P., & Boyer, K. L. (2005).
 Precision range image registration using a robust surface interpenetration measure and enhanced genetic algorithms. *IEEE transactions on pattern analysis and machine intelligence*, *27*(5), 762-776.
   >